Desiccated Thyroid: Be Wary of

 Doctors who prescribe desiccated thyroid typically diagnose "hypothyroidism" (underactive thyroid gland) in people with normal thyroid function.
 Many of these doctor base their diagnosis on "low" temperature readings determined by placing the thermometer under the armpit.
 This is not a valid test of thyroid function.
 Proper diagnosis requires blood tests that measure thyroid hormone levels.
 The Forest Pharmaceuticals Web site has a "Physician Locator" database that contains about 960 names.

 Because synthetic hormones are more reliable, the prescription of desiccated thyroid should be considered a sign of poor medical judgment.
 Even worse, from what I have seen, many doctors who prescribe it are prone to misdiagnose and overtreat patients in other ways.
-My advice is very simple: If you encounter anyone who prescribes desiccated thyroid extract, head for the nearest exit.
+My advice is very simple: If you encounter anyone who routinely prescribes desiccated thyroid extract, head for the nearest exit.

 - An FDA enforcement removed more than half a million bottles of Armour Thyroid from US pharmacies in 2005 due to unstable concentrations of thyroid hormone in the preparation.